Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Results

-In Figure \ref{fig:gwb_vs_ez} we show a scatter plot of the GWB amplitude at the lowest frequency bin ($\log f_\mathrm{GW} \sim -8.7$) versus the value of $\varepsilon_z$ for all 20,000 samples in two of our models.
 The light blue line corresponds to \mone, which sampled only $\varepsilon_z$, and the dark blue points are from \mtwo\ which sampled nine total parameters.
 The blue squares represent the median of the dark blue points, binned along $\varepsilon_z$.
 For \mone, the GWB amplitude is positively correlated with $\varepsilon_z$.
 Across our prior range the GWB amplitude increases nearly linearly by approximately two orders of magnitude.
-Since \mone\ only sampled one parameter, there is very little scatter in the light blue points (hence they appear as a line).
+Since \mone\ only sampled one parameter, there is very little spread in the light blue points (hence they appear as a line).
 The only difference between any two points with similar values of $\varepsilon_z$ comes from the Poisson noise in \textsc{holodeck}.

-The points associated with \mtwo\ have a much larger spread in values than those in \mone.
+The positive correlation between GWB amplitude and $\varepsilon_z$ is present in \mtwo, however the spread in amplitude values is much larger than in \mone.
+The average standard deviation of $\log h_c$ is 0.022 for \mone\ and 1.13 for \mtwo.
 Because \mtwo\ varied additional parameters to \mone, two points, with near identical values of $\varepsilon_z$, can have a wide range of other parameter values and so the GWB amplitude for those two sample sets can differ.
 Therefore the dark blue points deviate from the overall trend because of the increased degrees of freedom in the model, but the median trend (blue squares) matches that of \mone\ very closely.
-Therefore dependence on $\varepsilon_z$ is present in this model, but much less directly and so there is less reliance on $\varepsilon_z$ to match the GWB compared with \mone.
+Therefore dependence on $\varepsilon_z$ is present in \mtwo, but much less direct and so there is less reliance on $\varepsilon_z$ to match the GWB compared with \mone.
 This same behavior affects the posterior distributions for $\varepsilon_z$.
 The posterior distribution for \mone\ is narrower and takes on higher values on average than that of \mtwo.
 With multiple free parameters, \mtwo\ can produce a GWB spectrum consistent with the data with different combinations of parameters.